 Google Earth is a handy tool, which includes much information.
 Most of this information can be shown as the layer overlaid on the satellite imagery covering our virtual globe.
 These layers can be displayed along with our own .kml files plotted into our area.

 The layers built into Google Earth are not sole.
-The user can always fetch the other overlays from the external sources using the network links.
-One of the layers, which can overlay our satellite view on Google Earth are various map tiles.
+The user can always fetch the other overlays from external sources using the network links.
+One of the layers, which can overlay our satellite view on Google Earth is various map tiles.

-The map tile layers, which can overlay comes from various sources based online (i.e. Google Maps or OpenStreetMap).
+The map tile layers, which can overlay come from various sources based online (i.e. Google Maps or OpenStreetMap).
 They can be imported to Google Earth by the aforementioned network link.

-There are a couple of major sources, from where the .kml network link files are easily downloadable.
+There are a couple of major sources, from which the .kml network link files are easily downloadable.
 They are:

 The reason behind it is a lack of support for the <rotation> option.

 Apart from these quite significant disadvantages, the map tiles overlay option in Google Earth is really cool.
-We can use it as an outreach i.e. for various animations produced in Google Earth.
+We can use it as an outreach i.e. for various animations produced on Google Earth.

 - KML and GeoRSS Layers